lordlegacy/lordlegacy/README.md

 <div class="github-introduction">

-I'm a **Software Dveloper** specializing in backend development and API design.
+I'm a **Software Developer** specializing in backend development and API design.
 My passion lies in building robust, scalable web applications that power the internet.
 With a strong foundation in Python and modern web frameworks, I strive to create efficient and maintainable code that solves real-world problems.

 </div>